-After studying this unit you should be able to:
+After studying this course, you should be able to:

-- appreciate the characteristics of consultancy when viewed as a service offered for sale;
+- appreciate the characteristics of consultancy when viewed as a service offered for sale

-- as client, identify suitable contexts for using consultants;
+- as client, identify suitable contexts for using consultants

 - as client, identify, gather information on, and evaluate the suitability of competing consultants.